DATABASE OF GLOBAL HARD ROCK LITHIUM OCCURRENCES

 - Metadata provided includes current owner (status 2019), currently known resources and grade, mineralogy, dimension of the orebody, geological information, etc…

-- About 160 deposits with latest ore resources listed (differentiated between CRIRSCO-compliant and non-CRIRSCO compliant resource)
+- 173 deposits with latest ore resources listed (differentiated between CRIRSCO-compliant and non-CRIRSCO compliant resource)

 - Traceable information, including full bibliographic reference